blackmagic919/AboutMe/source/_posts/Memory-Heap.md

 {% blockquote %}
 Example Use-Case

 Polygons generated through marching cubes by shaders are hard to predict from the CPU.
-The CPU must issue a GPU command to allocate a perfect-fit long-term memory block to store these polygons without knowing the size of the generated data.
-It can do this because the CPU knows the location where the size will be when the command is executed by the GPU.
+Reallocating a buffer from the CPU would stall the CPU while the GPU catches up on commands.
+This system intends to solve this by creating comands able to be buffered as a GPU instruction maintain parallelization between the two processors.

 {% endblockquote %}